 Harry and his father fished with us today and when we hit the dock after thanking us profusely for a great day, they said they had to catch a plane and left before I could get pictures.
 This youngster happened by and volunteered to have his picture taken with all these fish, lucky him.

 Two half days today and the wind was a little to much for both charters.
 I gave both of them the option not to go but they insisted, so off we went.
 James and Doug stuck it out and caught a couple nice muttons, a few tails and a nice black grouper.
 The 2nd half wasn't as committed and when mom got sick I knew we were heading in.
 We did catch a decent mutton, tails, a king and a red grouper.
 Not a total loss and John told me they were coming back but just him and his son would be fishing next time.

 Things were a little slow on our evening shark fishing trip.
 Doug's boys had each caught small sharks and we had a couple big ones on that we didn't get.
 Dave said he would toss his last peanut butter cup in the water to the fish gods if we could get catch one large shark before it was time to go.
 A minute later we were hooked up with a big shark.
 Mom did a great job on the rod and reel, we got him next to the boat for pictures and the peanut butter cup was sacrificed to the fish gods.

 As it been all week, the groupers were biting.
 We caught one mutton and got taken to school by a number of very large groupers.
 It sounded pretty slow for sailfish and as these guys were seasick prone I didn't want to risk going off shore farther so we ended up catching the big tails once again on the reef.
-Another fun day with quality people.

 Had Russ, John and Christine out today on a 3/4 and we kept them very busy.
 Started out trying to catch a mutton or two but the grouper ate everything we dropped to the bottom.
 Caught one that was close to 30lbs and i am really looking forward to May 1st when we can start taking them.
 Had to move on to another spot to get away from the groupers and found some kings, trigger fish, bonitos and jacks.
 Ended up back on the reef yellowtailing where Christine was high hook with this 4 pound flag.

 The pm half with Ben, Will and Steve was better.
 Will was our go to guy (middle) and is already a very good fisherman.
 Had a fun day with them although it was one of those trip where almost everything that could go wrong did.
 We pulled the hooks on big fish, broke a fish or two off, dropped 2 kites in the water, broke a rigger line, ran over the flat lines and Dave took a nice chunk of flesh out of this thumb.
 Just one of those "what is going to go wrong next" days.

 A little friendly competition between Carley and Shelby (The Shrimps) and Chris and Fran (The Bonitos) today on a half day.
 Carly and Chris have both fished with me on many of occasions and have not forgot a thing.
 Shelby and Fran needed some coaching but caught on quickly and it was pretty close numbers wise for most of the morning but the Shrimps edged the Bonitos out in the end.

 1st bait in the water after anchoring down and a sailfish eats is the way to start the day, dropping the bait and the hook after a couple jumps is not the way to start the day.
 Ending the day with 25 yellowtail and 6 muttons helped take the sting out of that missed sail (along with the great group of guys we had fishing with us).

 Our two orthopedic surgeons today were very new to offshore fishing but did pretty well considering.
 The current and the wind made things interesting as we did a 180 on the anchor.
 The snapper didn't seem care too much about having to chase the boat and we were still able to catch our limit with muttons and yellowtails.
-Another beautiful day on the water.

 Taylor may not look like he could take on a 200 lb shark but this young man never gave up and never complained in his 45 minute battles with some really large sharks.
 Taylor didn't have a lot of experience catching large fish but he caught on amazingly fast and (notice his right hand) started using some advanced techniques to put additional pressure on that shark.
 The bite has been slow the last couple evening but looks like it is starting to get good again.
-Looking forward to fishing with Taylor and Jack again soon.

 The wind is finally letting us fish again and it seems like the fish were waiting too.
 Caught 3 nice muttons with the big one going a little over 15 lbs.
 There were verms, lanes, yelloweye and yellowtail snapper caught by Keven and his crew today.
 They were all looking forward to a snapper sampler at dinner tonight.